 Most people do not experience side effects whilst undertaking TDR, but a few people report:

 - Abdominal pain.

 - Hair loss.

 - Dry skin.

-This information was developed with support from the National Institute for Health Research's Biomedical Research Centre Oxford and the Collaboration for Leadership for Applied Health Research and Care Oxford.
+This information was developed with support from the National Institute for Health Research's Oxford Biomedical Research Centre and the Collaboration for Leadership in Applied Health Research and Care Oxford.
 The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.